According to dictionary.com, a hygrometer [hahy-grom-i-ter], is an instrument for measuring the water-vapor content of the atmosphere.

 Types of Hygrometer

 - Hair tension hygrometers – It is called Hair tension hygrometer because human or animal hair is used.
-The hair is hygroscopic, it stretches in length with humidity which may be magnified by a mechanism and indicated on a scale or dial.
+The hair is hygroscopic, it stretches in length with humidity.
+This may be magnified by a mechanism and indicated on a scale or dial.

-- Metal-paper coil type – In Metal-Paper Coil Hygrometer, water vapor is absorbed by a salt-impregnated paper strip which is attached to a metal coil thereby causing the coil to change shape.
+- Metal-paper coil type – In Metal-Paper Coil Hygrometer, water vapor is absorbed by a salt-impregnated paper strip which is attached to a metal coil.
+This causes the coil to change shape.
 The change is what causes an indication on a dial.

 - Chilled mirror dew point hygrometer – This device uses a chilled mirror and optoelectronic mechanism to detect condensation on the mirror’s surface.